ashleysally00/-job-search-data-scraper-Indeed/README.md

 ### HTML Parser Selection

-The project uses Python's built-in HTML parser.
+The project uses BeautifulSoup4 (a Python library for pulling data out of HTML files) together with Python's built-in 'html.parser'.
+This parser can be good to use for a few reasons:

 - It's built into Python (no additional installations needed)
 - It's good enough for most web scraping tasks